-7.712.32 Communication, Emergency, and Security Procedures [Rev. eff.
-4/1/15]
+7.712.32 Communication, Emergency, and Security Procedures

-- A. The center must notify the parents or guardians in writing of significant changes in its services, policies, or procedures so that they can decide whether the center continues to meet the needs of the child. - B. For security purposes, a sign-in/sign-out sheet or other mechanism for parents and guardians must be maintained daily by the center It must include, for each child in care, the date, the child's name, the time when the child arrived at and left the center, and the parent or guardian's signature or other identifier With parent or guardian's approval, a child may sign in and out instead of the parent or guardian.
-Staff must verify attendance periodically throughout the day. - C. Each center is required to have a written mission statement.
-This statement must be kept on file, updated periodically, and made known to staff and to parents and guardians, and must be available during the licensing inspection. - D. During the hours the center is in operation, the center must provide an office and/or monitored telephone number known to the public and available to parents in order to provide immediate access to the center. - E. If the center has a permanent site, there must be a telephone at the site. - F. Centers must have an established means of communication between staff and the program office when children are being transported or are away from the permanent site on a field trip. - G. Emergency telephone numbers must be posted at each permanent site and taken on all field trips and during mobile school-age child care programs.
-The emergency numbers must include, at a minimum, 911, if available, or rescue unit if 911 isn't available; the clinic or hospital nearest to the activity location; ambulance service; fire, police, and health departments; and Rocky Mountain Poison Control. - H. Mobile school-age child care programs must have a way to be contacted while in transit. - I. The center must be able to provide emergency transportation to a health care facility at all times either via program vehicle or the emergency medical services system. - J. The director of the center or the director's delegated substitute must have a means for determining at all times who is present at the center. - K. A written policy regarding visitors to the center must be posted and a record maintained daily by the center that includes at a minimum the visitor's name and address and the purpose of the visit.
-At least one piece of identification must be inspected for individuals who are strangers to personnel at the center.
+- A. The center must notify the parents/guardians in writing of significant changes in its services, policies, or procedures so that they can decide whether the center continues to meet the needs of the child(ren). - B. For security purposes, a daily sign-in/sign-out sheet or other mechanism for parents/guardians must be maintained by the center it must include, for each child in care, the date, the child's name, the time when the child arrived and left the center, and the parent/guardian's signature or other identifier.
+With a parent/guardian's approval, a child five (5) years of age or older may sign in and out instead of the parent/guardian.
+Staff must verify attendance periodically throughout the day. - C. During the hours the center is in operation, the center must provide an office and/or monitored telephone number known to the public and available to parents/guardians in order to provide immediate access to the center. - D. If the center has a permanent site, there must be a telephone at the site. - E. Emergency telephone numbers must be posted at each permanent site and taken on all field trips and during mobile school-age child care programs.
+The emergency numbers must include, at a minimum, 911, or a rescue unit if 911 isn't available; the clinic or hospital nearest to the activity location; ambulance service; fire, police, and health departments; and Rocky Mountain Poison Control. - F. Mobile school-age child care programs must have a way to be contacted while in transit. - G. The center must be able to provide emergency transportation to a health care facility at all times either via program vehicle or the emergency medical services system.

-- L. With the exception of children who are allowed to sign themselves in and out, the center must release the child only to the adult(s) for whom written authorization has been given and is maintained in the child's record (see Section 7.712.81).
-In an emergency, the child may also be released to an adult for whom the child's parent or guardian has given verbal authorization.
-If the staff member who releases the child does not know the adult, identification must be required to assure that the adult is authorized to pick up the child. - M. The center must have a procedure for dealing with individuals not authorized by the parent or guardian of a child who attempts to have the child released to them. - N. The center must have a written emergency procedure that explains how it will report communicable illnesses to the local, health department pursuant to regulations of the State Department of Public Health and Environment. - O. The center must have a written procedure for closing the center at the end of the day to ensure that all children are picked up.
+- H. The director of the center or the director's delegated substitute must have a means for determining who is present at the center at all times. - I. A written policy regarding visitors to the center must be posted and a record maintained daily by the center that includes, at a minimum, the visitor's name and address and the purpose of the visit.
+At least one piece of identification must be inspected for individuals who are strangers to personnel at the center. - J. With the exception of children who are allowed to sign themselves in and out, the center must release a child only to the adult(s) for whom written authorization has been given and is maintained in the child's record (see Section 7.712.81).
+In an emergency, the child(ren) may also be released to an adult for whom the child's parent or guardian has given verbal authorization.
+If the staff member who releases the child does not know the adult, identification must be required to assure that the adult is authorized to pick up the child. - K. The center must have a procedure for dealing with individuals not authorized by the parent/guardian of a child who attempts to have the child released to them. - L. The center must have a written procedure for closing the center at the end of the day to ensure that all children are picked up.